Braulio95/ogp-test/README.md

 ## The project
 The app has three main modules, the first two of them show different scenarios of the test and the last one includes a description of the tools used

+## Link to live demo
+You can watch a live demo of the project [here:](https://braulio95.github.io/ogp-test/)